NWChemEx/PluginPlay/docs/source/developer/design/database.rst

 - May not want to serialize all objects at the same frequency
 - Compression (presumably of the serialized objects)
 - Avoid storing multiple copies of the same key/value
+- Users may want to customize the storage

 Other
 =====